macformula/racecar/docs/docs/tutorials/site-dev.md

         ...
         INFO    -  [22:01:58] Serving on http://127.0.0.1:8000/

 2. Open the listed URL in your web browser.
-You will see the webpage exactly as will be published later.

     > In this example, open <http://127.0.0.1:8000/> in a browser.